sashakid/ios-guide/README.md

 __Explanation 1__

 When you pass a variable to a function, you are passing a copy of its value to the function instead of your variable itself.
 If you modified the value of the variable in your function and you printed it when the function is done executing, you'd see the variable still has the original value you originally gave it.

-An in-out parameter takes "the variable itself", instead of a copy. and as such you can modify it.
-In out parameters are akin to references in C++.
+An in-out parameter takes "the variable itself", instead of a copy, and as such you can modify it.
+In-out parameters are akin to references in C++.

 Function parameters are always passed by value.
 Pass-by-reference is simulated in C by explicitly passing pointer values.
 C program source text is free-format, using the semicolon as a statement terminator and curly braces for grouping blocks of statements.

 Objective-C only support passing parameters by value.
-The problem here has probably been fixed already (Since this question is more than a year old) but I need to clarify some things regarding arguments and Objective-C.
-Objective-C is a strict superset of C which means that everything C does, Obj-C does it too.
-By having a quick look at Wikipedia, you can see that Function parameters are always passed by value Objective-C is no different.
-What's happening here is that whenever we are passing an object to a function (In this case a `UILabel *`), we pass the value contained at the pointer's address.
+Objective-C is a strict superset of C which means that everything C does, ObjC does it too.
+By having a quick look at Wikipedia, you can see that function parameters are always passed by value.
+Objective-C is no different.
+What's happening here is that whenever we are passing an object to a function (for example, `UILabel *label`), we pass the value contained at the pointer's address.

 Whatever you do, it will always be the value of what you are passing.

 If you want to pass the value of the reference you would have to pass it a `**object` (Like often seen when passing `NSError`).

 This is the same thing with scalars, they are passed by value, hence you can modify the value of the variable you received in your method and that won't change the value of the original variable that you passed to the function.
 Here's an example to ease the understanding:
 ```objectivec